 - Most world champions for that year win the opening race.

 - No-one has ever finished the opening race lower than 4th and gone on to be champion.

-- It used to be very common for the winner of the first race to win the championship, but more recently it is less common.
+- It used to be very common for the winner of the first race to win the championship.
+More recently it is less common.

 You can see this final point by the number of pink rows in Figure 2 (above) in recent years.
-Even in cases where the champion doesn’t win, they almost certainly have a competitive car: in only three of those years in pink was the world champion not on pole, and in two of those three exceptions it was his teammate on pole.
+Even in cases where the champion doesn’t win, they almost certainly have a competitive car.
+In only three of those years in pink was the world champion not on pole.
+For 2 of those exceptions it was his teammate on pole.

 1997 (Villeneuve, pole, DNF): Villeneuve qualified on pole by a staggering 1.75 seconds, but ended up in the gravel trap at turn 1.
 In the next two races he qualified on pole and won both times.